--A scene from Lullwater Park on Emory's Campus

 - It provides an important note for the sharing of knowledge in other ways, such as the compiling of syllabi and an interactive bibliography.

-- Three of its members are Dr. Abigail Sewell, a member of the Emory Sociology faculty, and Ryan Gibson and Emily Pingel, two Emory Sociology graduate students.
+- Three of its members are Dr. Alyssah A. Sewell, a member of the Emory Sociology faculty, and Emily Pingel, an Emory Sociology graduate student.

 Read more about the Working Group here.